Santiniketan

 The experimental settlement from the early 20th century had a rural setting.
 It offered a broad spectrum of classes in arts, language, humanities, crafts, and music, embracing many cultures and religions.
 The buildings were designed in an eclectic style, moving away from colonial architecture.
 The site is also strongly associated with Tagore's work and holds a collection of his manuscripts.

 Community Perspective: Solivagant reviewed this site over a decade ago, and he explains its values and nomination history.
-Stanislaw Warwas provides a current overview of its accessibility, including a step-by-step guide of how to get into the University Complex.
+Stanislaw provides a current overview of its accessibility, including a step-by-step guide on how to get into the University Complex as it is normally closed off to tourists.
+Els warns about limited opening hours: Monday, Tuesday and Friday seem to be the best days.

 Map of Santiniketan